Rodrigossz/Python-Custom-Skills-Toolkit/README.md

 I invite you to contribute your own work by submitting a pull request.

 ## About Me
 My name is Rodrigo Souza and I work for Microsoft since 2017.
 For now my roles within the company were Data Solutions Architect, AI Instructor, and Applied Data Scientist.
 Nowadays I'm a Sr Data Scientist with [ACE Team](http://aka.ms/ACE-Blog).
-It is the AI Customer Engineering team, where I have the opportunity to work in intersting AI projects.
-Some key links about me:
+It is the AI Customer Engineering team, where I can work in interesting AI projects.
+Some key links are:

 + [My LinkedIn](https://www.linkedin.com/in/rodrigossz/)
 + [My Visual CV](https://github.com/Rodrigossz/CV)